Accessing Duke's Systems and Logging In

 Web Page Access

 Many of Babase's web pages are available to the public without restriction.
 However, those pages which access database content or allow data to be changed are restricted to those with Duke NetIDs.
-Before accessing restricted pages your Duke NetID and its password must be provided.
+Before accessing these restricted pages, your Duke NetID and its password must be provided.
 On a future date, a second authentication check (a.k.a. multi-factor or two-step authentication) may also be required.

 Be sure to have cookies turned on for all of the above.

 For most people the Babase web interface (phpPgAdmin) is all that's needed.
 More advanced users, particularly the data managers, require access to the Unix command prompt using SSH.

 By default, SSH access is not available to everyone.
 You must explicitly be granted permission by the Duke data manager before you can SSH into the VM.